ry6969/S.A.F.E.R.-Refractored/README.md

 **Copyright © 2025 Harry Canalita.
 All Rights Reserved.**

 This project is the intellectual property of Harry Canalita.
 The code, design, and documentation are intended exclusively for the **S.A.F.E.R.
-(Smart Automated Fire Extinguisher & Responder)** project submitted as a Final Project for **PHYSICS and STS** coursework.
+(Smart Automated Fire Emergency Responder)** project submitted as a Final Project for **PHYSICS and STS** coursework.

 **Use Restrictions**: This work may not be used, copied, modified, or distributed without the express written permission of the owner, Harry Canalita.